-'Honor-based' violence (HBV)
+'Honor-based' abuse (HBA)

-'Honor-based' violence encompasses incidents or crimes that have been committed to protect or defend the honor of the family and/or community, including female genital mutilation (FGM), forced marriage and practices such as breast ironing.
-All forms of HBV are abuse and the School treats them as such.
+'Honor-based' abuse encompasses incidents or crimes that have been committed to protect or defend the honor of the family and/or community, including female genital mutilation (FGM), forced marriage and practices such as breast ironing.
+All forms of HBA are abuse and the School treats them as such.